 Grand Canyon University's Graduate Certificate of Completion in Mental Health and Wellness with an Emphasis in Integrated Health discusses integrated health program assessment, development and implementation, and exposes students to the therapeutic relationship between patients and practitioners.
 Students also become familiar with research and best practices of mental health and wellness as they relate to human resiliency, recovery and functioning within an integrated health-focused environment.
 This certificate does not lead to certification or licensure.

-What is a Mental Health Certificate in Integrated Health Studies?
+What is a Mental Health Certificate in Integrated Health Concepts?

 Students in the graduate certificate program for integrated health studies address the following competencies:

 - Determine best practices in using the integrated health model.

 - Analyze the integrated health system in the United States.

 - Analyze the latest research in integrated health concepts.